In a world of physical and spiritual poverty, eMi designs a world of hope.

 eMi Canada exists to transform lives by providing hope to the poorest of the poor.

-eMi Canada is a Christian ministry that designs facilities that serve the poor in developing countries.
-These facilities, including orphanages, clean water projects, medical centres, and more, directly impact communities by meeting physical needs and communicating Godís love in a practical way.
+eMi Canada is a Christian ministry that designs facilities to serve the poor in developing countries.
+These facilities, including orphanages, clean water projects, schools, and medical centres, directly impact communities by meeting physical needs and communicating Godís love in a practical way.
 We partner with overseas missions and indigenous ministries who have a vision to help the poor and present the Gospel of Jesus Christ.

 Apply for our services.